All Episodes

 Oh, Monday night football ratings plunge to a season low.

-Uh so I guess Commissioner Goodell's call for the NFL players to end their national anthem protests.
+So I guess Commissioner Goodell's call for the NFL players to end their national anthem protests.

 Well, they already had the numbers in early this morning, so they're overnights.

-I think that tells it everything.
+I think that tells everything.

 And I've been saying, I said Saturday is now my football game.

-Right, Jason.
+Right, Jason?

 That's like half of what it really could be.

-Uh yeah, I'll be watching.
+Yeah, I'll be watching.

 I'm praying the Indians lose.

-That'd be really bad.
+That would be really bad.

 All right, so we got that going on.

-That's on the NFL, and now Goodell urging it'll be interesting to see what happens this weekend.
+It'll be interesting to see what happens this weekend.

 You know, I found a story this morning.